One of the most frustrating aspects of healthcare for physicians and patients alike is when the prescribed drugs don’t work.

 Molecular pathology testing for precision guidance

-LifeBrite Laboratories offers genetic testing for precision guidance for medications used to manage cardiovascular, mental disorders, pain management, cancer treatment, diabetes, gastrointestinal conditions, infectious disease, immune disorders and urological conditions.
+LifeBrite Laboratories offers genetic testing for precision guidance for medications for cardiovascular disease, mental disorders, pain management, cancer treatment, diabetes, gastrointestinal conditions, and urological conditions.

-Even though mail-order genetic testing may be tempting to some patients, Dr. Umberger stressed that LifeBrite’s genetic testing is more sophisticated.
+Even though mail-order genetic testing may be tempting, Dr. Umberger stressed that LifeBrite’s genetic testing is more sophisticated.

 “The problem with most direct-to-consumer genetic testing is they don’t give the same level of detail and don’t look at as many variants.
 Some people may have a gene duplication which can change their metabolizer phenotype and, therefore, medication guidance, a factor that is not typically captured by some of the limited offerings of most direct-to-consumer products currently on the market,” she said.

-When a physician orders a pharmacogenetic report for a patient from LifeBrite, the physician receives a detailed but easy-to-follow report that takes into account a patient’s demographics, current medications and any indications based on the genetic testing results.
+When a physician orders a pharmacogenetic report for a patient from LifeBrite, the physician receives a detailed but easy-to-follow report.
+The report takes into account a patient’s demographics, current medications and any indications based on the genetic testing results.
 It details potentially impacted drugs, dosing guidance and testing details.